OlinDSA2025/olindsa2025.github.io/in_class/day07.md

 published: true
 ---

+## A Few Things Regarding the Current Assignment

+1. I added a tips and tricks section (currently just one there).
+Let me know if you want me to add anything to it.
+2. I added an assignment submission checklist to the Canvas page

 ## Directed-Acyclic Graphs

 A directed graph is acyclic if it contains no cycles.
 A cycle is a path that starts at a given node and returns to that same node.
 We use the acronym DAG (directed, acyclic graph) to refer ot this type of graph.
 Here is an example of such a graph.